 - What decides an NFT's value?

 - An NFT's value is determined solely by the value an individual investor places on it.
-It's very similar to collector's items.
+It's very similar to collectors' items.
 One person may not see any value in an old baseball card, while someone else identifies it as highly collectible.

-Data is accurate as of Jan.
-11, 2022, and subject to change.
+Data is accurate as of March 31, 2023, and is subject to change.